-It is astonishing to consider the fact that Marianne is celebrating over 55 years in music.
-Five decades on from that fateful 1964 party in London where she was spotted, at the age of 16, by The Rolling Stones’ manager Andrew Loog Oldham Marianne has proved utterly fearless in her music and everything else besides and remains a unique and compelling musical figure: adventurous in her life, and adventurous in her art producing a wide and varied catalogue of albums over a fifty-five year career.
+Marianne’s career in music spanned an incredible sixty years.
+Following that fateful 1964 party in London where she was spotted, at the age of 16, by The Rolling Stones’ manager Andrew Loog Oldham Marianne was utterly fearless in her music and everything else besides.
+She remained a unique and compelling musical figure who was adventurous in her life, and adventurous in her art producing a wide and varied catalogue of releases between 1964 and 2025.

 Faithfull: A Career Overview

-Marianne Faithfull’s long and distinguished career has seen her emerge as one of the most original female singer-songwriters this country has produced; Utterly unsentimental yet somehow affectionate, Marianne possesses that rare ability to transform any lyric into something compelling and utterly personal; and not just on her own songs, for she has become a master of the art of finding herself in the words and music of others.
+Marianne Faithfull’s long and distinguished career saw her emerge as one of the most original female singer-songwriters this country has produced; Utterly unsentimental yet somehow affectionate, Marianne possessed that rare ability to transform any lyric into something compelling and utterly personal; and not just in her own songs, for she became a master of the art of finding herself in the words and music of others.

 Marianne Faithfull’s story, has of course, been well documented, not least in her entertaining and insightful autobiography Faithfull (1994).
 Born in Hampstead in December 1946 Faithfull’s career as the crown princess of swinging London was launched with As Tears Go By; the first song ever written by Mick Jagger and Keith Richards, two folk albums two pop, and a singles collection followed whilst Marianne also embarked on a parallel career as an actress, both on film in Girl On A Motorcycle (1968) and on stage in Chekhov’s Three Sisters (1967) and Hamlet (1969) By the end of the Sixties personal problems halted Marianne’s career and her drug addiction took over.